An Intelligent Speed Bump Uses Non-Newtonian Liquid - Slashdot

 But looks like they're hard as hell to build and made of solid gold, because they're f*king hard to find.

+The best "designed" speed bump is a simple pothole.
+They're very easy to find.
+The other solution is to just not pave the road.
+It will be like a washboard after a little rain.

 bulletproof boob implants?
-(Score:2)
+(Score:5, Funny)

 Soft to the touch but can stop a bullet?